Reduce your risk significantly by adopting some basic best practices.

 Understand and Protect Against Identity Theft

 Certain types of personal information can be used to commit fraud, such as account takeovers, unauthorized money transfers or new lines of credit opened in your name.
 This may result from malware on your computer, social engineering that tricks you into giving personal information over the phone or internet, or a thief stealing your mail or trash to access personally identifiable information.
-You can protect against identity theft by following several best practices — including shredding sensitive documents, avoiding suspicious links and attachments in your email, learning to recognize and block smishing attacks and reviewing your credit report on a regular basis.
+You can protect against identity theft by following several best practices — including shredding sensitive documents, avoiding interacting with suspicious links and attachments in your email, learning to recognize and block smishing attacks and reviewing your credit report on a regular basis.

 Opt in for electronic statements whenever possible to avoid the risk of stolen mail and eliminate the need for shredding.